bitcoin-ring/boltring-docs/docs/quickstart.md

 [Bolt Card creator app](https://play.google.com/store/apps/details?id=com.lightningnfcapp)

 You will need this app later to write the bolt service configuration to the BoltRing.
-You will also need the NFC UID of your BoltRing for this setup.
+You will also need the NFC UID of your BoltRing for this set-up.
 It should be printed on the leaflet that came with your BoltRing.

 If you have your UID and you are in a hurry you can skip the next section and continue with step 2.